BYLAWS of NORTHERN CHAUTAUQUA SOCCER ASSOCIATION, INC.

 - Fiscal Year.
 NCSA’s fiscal year shall run from September 1 through August 31 of each year.

 - Affiliations.
-NCSA shall affiliate with New York State West Youth Soccer Association (NYSWYSA) in conjunction with U.S. Youth Soccer Association (USYSA), and U.S. Soccer Federation (USSF).
+NCSA shall affiliate with New York State West Youth Soccer Association (NYSWYSA) and/or National Association of Competitive Soccer Clubs (NACSC) in conjunction with U.S. Youth Soccer Association (USYSA), and U.S. Soccer Federation (USSF).
 NCSA members, players, coaches, and personnel shall adhere to the rules, regulations, and bylaws of those associations to the extent their activities are connected with NCSA.
 USSF articles of incorporation, bylaws, policies, and requirements take precedence over and supersede the governing documents and decisions of NCSA, to the extent applicable under state law, and NCSA will abide by those articles, bylaws, policies, and requirements.
 The NCSA will abide by the USSF's articles, bylaws, policies and requirements on interplay.

 Article II—Executive Board